 The same approach for setting personal goals should be taken.
-Write them down, be specific, make sure they are achievable and that you have set a timescale for when you intend to achieve them.
+Write them down, be specific, and make sure they are achievable and that you have set a timescale for when you intend to achieve them.

 Accountability partners are great for helping you to stay on track.
-In a professional environment this is often a role automatically taken on by your line manager however with personal goals you can choose someone to help you stay on track.
+In a professional environment, this is often a role automatically taken on by your line manager however with personal goals you can choose someone to help you stay on track.
 Consider who you know who would be a good accountability partner.
-Someone who you can communicate honestly with and someone who is going to take your goals and progress seriously and drive you forward.
+Someone with who you can communicate honestly and someone who is going to take your goals and progress seriously and drive you forward.

 Once you have set your annual goal you need to start breaking it down, also known as ‘chunking’

-Start off with breaking it down into four quarters.
+Start off by breaking it down into four quarters.
 This will help you focus only on the first set of activities to work on.
 The remaining quarters can stay on the back burner.
 This will help prevent overwhelm but also the flexibility to review the activities should things change over time, which is often the case.